 The next step of the mathematical model is to introduce different association rules of energy.
-The underlying purpose is to incorporate in the computation the quality of a rest between two sections, and the intensity of the sections (bouldery or endurance).
-Following the classification of DGC, rests are classified into good (G), medium (M), bad (B), and non-existing (N).
+The underlying purpose is to incorporate in the computation the quality of a rest between two sections and the intensity of the sections (bouldery or endurance).
+Following the classification of DGC ^[3], rests are classified into good (G), medium (M), bad (B), and non-existing (N).
 A good rest is a rest for which an (almost) complete recovery of the physical abilities is possible.
-A non-existing rest is by definition the absence of rest, a bad rest is a very short break, where it is possible to shake a bit, and chalk the hands, but it is not sufficient for a complete recovery.
-A medium rest is something in between a good and a bad rest.
+A non-existing rest is a very short break where it is possible to shake a bit and chalk the hands, but it is not sufficient for a complete recovery.
+A medium rest is something in between a good and a non-existing rest.